 Choose a marking tool that can easily be removed without leaving a trace!

-Then, from the RS of the garment, mark a topstitching guideline on either side that is ¼ inch from the CB seam and ¼ inch below the bottom zipper stop.
+Then, from the RS of the garment, mark a topstitching guideline on either side that is ¼ inch from the zipper seam and ¼ inch below the bottom zipper stop.

-Step 7.
-Align the fold with the zipper teeth.
+Step 7: Align the zipper with the zipper opening.

-Now, position the bottom zipper stop slightly above the bottom of the zipper opening of the garment.
+Now, with the zipper facing RS up, position the bottom zipper stop slightly above the bottom of the zipper opening of the garment.

 If the fold of the seam is positioned properly over the zipper, you will NOT be able to see the zipper teeth from the RS!